 Why do we have to follow all of the Intel ISEF rules for grades 6 - 8?

-The Colorado Science and Engineering Fair (CSEF) is affiliated with the Intel International Science and Engineering Fair and part of this affiliation agreement requires CSEF to follow the International Rules & Guidelines that have been established for this competition.
-And while CSEF is not technically required to make the Junior Division follow these rules, the Board of Directors and Advisory Council feel that by having these students use the same rules and forms, they will have the background for when they reach the Senior Division level and are eligible to advance to the Intel ISEF.
-On the same note, CSEF is working on creating a rule book for the Junior Division level that is more to that level.
+The Colorado Science and Engineering Fair (CSEF) is affiliated with the Intel International Science and Engineering Fair (for high school students) and the Broadcom MASTERS (for middle school students) and part of these affiliation agreements requires CSEF to follow the International Rules & Guidelines that have been established for these competitions.
+The CSEF has recently completed Middle School Rules & Guidelines for students in grades 6-8 to use.
+These forms are optional and teachers may still choose to use the Intel ISEF rules and forms.

 Who do I contact about questions regarding display & safety and/or the experimental rules and guidelines?

 A list of current CSEF Scientific Review Committee Members can be found on the SRC Information page or you can e-mail the CSEF Director and the question or inquiry will be forwarded to the appropriate person.
 Questions regarding the display & safety guidelines can be sent to the CSEF Director, who is also a member of the Intel ISEF Display & Safety Committee.

 Why is the CSEF held over 3 days instead of 2?